Transport in Canberra: CDC Canberra

-CDC Canberra, formerly known as Qcity Transit, operates bus services from the neighbouring city of Queanbeyan into Canberra City.
+CDC Canberra, formerly known as Qcity Transit, operates bus services from the neighbouring city of Queanbeyan to Canberra City.
 As well as these services it also has services that can run to the town of Yass.
-It is owned by ComfortDelGro Australia, who purchased the business in August 2012.
+It is owned by ComfortDelGro Australia, which purchased the business in August 2012.

 CDC Canberra is permitted to carry passengers within the Australian Capital Territory, with the previous restriction being lifted in June 2012.